Differences Between An Ao Dai (Vietnam) And Cheongsam (China) Dresses

 The Cheongsam dress first appeared in China after the collapse of the Qing Dynasty in 1911.
 When the Qing Dynasty collapsed, China, which had been isolated from the rest of the world for a long time, started to modernize quickly.

-Women began to feel they had more freedom in their dress and clothing but did not want to adopt a completely western-style dress.
-The cheongsam became a compromise between China and the western ways the Chinese quickly adopted.
+Women began to feel more freedom in their dress and clothing but did not want to adopt an utterly Western-style dress.
+The cheongsam became a compromise between China and the Western ways the Chinese quickly adopted.

-The Cheongsam used traditional Chinese fabric like silk with the traditional Chinese collar, but the tight-fitting style was distinctly western.
-The cheongsam quickly became famous as a symbol of modern China and the mixing of the east and west.
+The Cheongsam used traditional Chinese fabric like silk with the conventional Chinese collar, but the tight-fitting style was distinctly Western.
+The cheongsam quickly became famous as a symbol of modern China and the mixing of the East and West.

 In China, famous actresses and other personalities wear tight-fitting cheongsams with high heels.
 Many of these pictures would be considered provocative.

-When the Communist party took control of China in 1949, the once-famous cheongsam quickly went out of style.
-By 1966 the ruling Communist party had banned the dress.
+When the Communist Party took control of China in 1949, the once-famous cheongsam quickly faded.
+By 1966, the ruling Communist party had banned the dress.
 But in neighboring Hong Kong, the dress was never forbidden and never went out of style.

-Today you may find some Chinese women who have a cheongsam for traditional gatherings such as weddings or Lunar Chinese New Year celebrations.
+Today, you may find some Chinese women wearing cheongsam for traditional gatherings such as weddings or Lunar Chinese New Year celebrations.

 Differences Between the Ao Dai and Cheongsam Asian Women’s Dresses

-The Vietnamese Ao Dai dress and the Chinese Cheogsamm dresses both use mandarin collars and split up the side of the dress.
-Both are also form-fitting dresses designed in the early 1900s with western influences.
+The Vietnamese Ao Dai dress and the Chinese Cheogsamm dress use mandarin collars and split up the sides of the dress.
+Both are also form-fitting dresses designed in the early 1900s with Western influences.

-But even with those similarities, they are both very different dresses and came about in very different ways.
-The French fashion houses inspired Vietnam’s Ao Dai to design a traditional Vietnamese dress that was distinctly Vietnamese with some western influences.
+But even with those similarities, they are very different dresses and came about differently.
+The French fashion houses inspired Vietnam’s Ao Dai to design a traditional Vietnamese dress that was distinctly Vietnamese with some Western influences.

 The Ao Dai splits up both sides of the dress, and Vietnamese women will always wear pants under the dress.
-The dress is form-fitting at the top until the waist, then the ao dai will be flowing down, so it is easy to walk with.
+The dress is form-fitting at the top until the waist, then the ao dai will flow down, making it easy to walk with.

 The Ao Dai usually has long sleeves and intricate embroideries on the dress.
 The pants under the Ao Dai are not tight-fitting but are baggy, so they look almost like a long skirt.
 The pants under the Ao Dai top are usually white.